pierreyoda/newstackwhodis/src/routes/blog/cracking-the-advent-of-code-2021/index.svelte.md

 }
 ```

-You can see that `Section` is parametized in order to differenciate between section metadata and the full-blown section data.
+You can see that `Section` is parametrized in order to differentiate between section metadata and the full-blown section data.

 A section is then defined as follows: